 The standards and amendments listed below will be effective in future reporting periods.
 It is expected that the Company will adopt the pronouncements on their respective dates.
-The adoption of the new accounting standards and amendments is not expected to have a material impact on the Company results.
+The adoption of the new accounting standards and amendments is not expected to have a material impact on the Company results, except for IFRS 18 Presentation and Disclosure in Financial Statements, the impact of which is currently being assessed.